5 minute read

 You can buy OTC systems that are similar to the take-home kits from the dentist.
 However, the peroxide concentrations are lower than what you get in professional products.
-When you don’t use customized trays, it’s more likely that you’ll get the bleaching treatment on your gums, which can cause damage to your more sensitive gums.
+Non-custom whitening trays are more likely to get the bleaching treatment on your gums, which can cause damage to sensitive gums.

 Some of the other whitening techniques, such as activated charcoal, depend on abrasiveness to scrub away the stains.
-You have to be careful with these products as long-term use can wear away your tooth enamel.
-You can fortify damaged enamel with fluoride toothpaste or by drinking fluoridated water.
-However, once the enamel has been worn away, it doesn’t come back.
+Be careful with these products, as long-term use can wear your tooth enamel.
+However, once enamel has been worn away, it doesn’t come back.
 This leads to significant concerns about the long-term use of these products.

 The effectiveness of these techniques largely depends on your dedication to using the products.
 Furthermore, they tend to work best on extrinsic stains, having minimal impact on intrinsic ones.